-- opens or permits to be opened any postal article otherwise than in accordance with this Act; - knowingly reveals, discloses or in any way makes known the content of information in relation to a postal article opened under this Act or otherwise than in accordance with of the Authority is the period of twelve months - (c) knowingly destroys, detains or secrets any mail bag or postal article otherwise than in accordance with this Act; - knowingly permits any unauthorised person to interfere with any mail bag or postal article;

-(e) fraudulently or with intent to deceive, prepares, alters, secrets or destroys any document used for the purposes of postal services, commits an offence and is liable to a fine not exceeding twelve currency points or imprisonment not exceeding six months or both.
-SIX currency points or to imprisonment not
+- (a) opens or permits to be opened any postal article otherwise than in accordance with this Act or any other law; - (b) knowingly reveals, discloses or in any way makes known the content of information in relation to a postal article opened under this Act or otherwise than in accordance with this Act or any other law; - (c) knowingly destroys, detains or secrets any mail bag or postal article otherwise than in accordance with this Act or any other law; - (d) knowingly permits any unauthorised person to interfere with any mail bag or postal article; - (e) fraudulently or with intent to deceive, prepares, alters, secrets or destroys any document used for the purposes of postal services, commits an offence and is liable to a fine not exceeding one hundred and twenty currency points or imprisonment not exceeding five years or both.

-84. Issuing money order with fraudulent intent.
+77. Issuing money order with fraudulent intent.